vasanthk/css-refresher-notes/README.md

 * If floated left or right, will automatically become a block-level element, subject to all block characteristics.

 **Inline Block:**
-* Very similar to inline in that it will set inline with the natural flow of text.
+* Very similar to inline to its parents in that it will set inline with the natural flow of text.
+* Very similar to block to its children in that it can have a width and height and its content can move vertically.
+* Think of a display:block element that has been rendered (or converted to an image) and then placed in the document inline
 * Margin and paddings work properly.
 * Width and height will be respected.
 * There is a "bug" which causes extra margin in inline block elements.
 See on [Known Issues](#extra-margin-on-inline-block-elements)